banerj10/CMPT732_NYT_User_Engagement/README.md

 [The visualizations can be seen here](https://dataknyts-nyt.herokuapp.com/).

-Notes on how to run the code can be found in RUNNING.md, and a more detailed overview of the porject can be found in the project report (under Documents).
+Notes on how to run the code can be found in RUNNING.md, and a more detailed overview can be found in the project report (under Documents).

 ## Structure